ESD Construction and Design Awards

 List the name of the project and the company name of the owner, designer and constructor as you wish them to appear on the award plaques and promotional materials.
 If there is more than one significant participant in any of the categories below, include complete information for those participants.
 All significant participants MUST be included on the entry form.
 A registration form with more room for this information can be found on ESD’s Website at esd.org.

 After You Have Submitted An Entry

 Judging: Submissions are evaluated by an impartial panel of industry judges, representing owners, designers and constructors.
 Projects are judged in competition with each other on their merit relative to the contest criteria.
 Awards are based on the inherent qualities of each project as perceived by the judges.
 Winners will be notified by email.
 All notifications will be sent to the “submitter” listed on the entry form.

-Awards: Awards will be presented at a gala dinner in June 2019.
+Awards: Awards will be presented at a recognition event in 2021.
 The owner, designer and constructor will each receive a plaque.
 Additional plaques are available at a cost.

 Publicity: ESD provides publicity for all of the winning projects.
 Photographs, illustrations and text will be used for unrestricted online, newspaper and magazine coverage.
 All winners will be included in a feature in TechCentury magazine.
-One photo will be selected from among the winning projects to be the TechCentury cover.
-All winning projects will be featured in the following year’s Call for Entries brochure.
+One photo may be selected from among the winning projects to be the TechCentury cover.
+Winning projects may be selected to be featured in the following year’s Call for Entries brochure.